 This spectacular show happens around November after a full moon and when rising water temperatures have sufficiently stimulated the coral.
 Scientists describe this phenomenon, which lasts between a few days and a week, as an “underwater snowstorm”.

-There are a number of multi-day and overnight liveaboard cruise trips that offer night dives for certified divers to experience this amazing annual event.
+There are a number of multi-day and overnight liveaboard dive boat trips that offer night dives for certified divers to experience this amazing annual event.

 2. Green Season Weather